yacopg/BFields-in-PENELOPE/README.md

 Implementation of Magnetic Fields into PENELOPE/penEasy Monte Carlo Codes for radiation transport.

 ## Preamble
 The PENELOPE distribution includes a library of Fortran routines in the file `penfield.f` to allow the simulation of charged particle transport in the presence of magnetic fields.
-This `README` outlines the methods I took to use this library with penEasy and the modifications made to the PENELOPE codes to introduce non-uniform magnetic fields into the code.
+This `README` outlines the methods I took to use this library with penEasy and the modifications made to the PENELOPE codes to introduce arbitrary non-uniform magnetic fields into the code without recompilation from a user-defined text document.

 I have included here the specific modifications I have made to the PENELOPE source code.
 I share this for your convenience, but it is provided "as is" without express or implied warranty.
 This is not a stand-alone project.
 You will need to obtain the source files for PENELOPE from the Radiation Safety Information Computational Center of the Oak Ridge National Laboratory.